markhuot/craftql/README.md

       title
       body {                  # Your Matrix Field
         ... on BodyText {     # Block Type
-          blockHeading        # Fields on Block Type, uses field handle blockContent        # Fields on Block Type, uses field handle }
+          __typename          # Ensures the response has a field describing the type of block blockHeading        # Fields on Block Type, uses field handle blockContent        # Fields on Block Type, uses field handle }
         ... on BodyImage {    # Block Type
-          blockDescription    # Fields on Block Type, uses field handle image {             # Fields on Block Type, uses field handle id                # Fields on image field on Block Type, uses field handles
+          __typename          # Ensures the response has a field describing the type of block blockDescription    # Fields on Block Type, uses field handle image {             # Fields on Block Type, uses field handle id                # Fields on image field on Block Type, uses field handles